-A.2.2 Measuring recall in the SIPP
+A.4.2 Measuring recall in the SIPP

-Here we describe the measurement of recall for workers who lose their job due to temporary layoff and permanent separation.
-In doing so, we describe a potential measurement problem described by Fujita and Moscarini (2017), and we offer evidence on the scope of the problem.
+Here, we describe how we measure recall for workers who separate due to either a temporary layoff or a permanent separation.
+In doing so, we describe a potential

+42We suspect that this feature the of the data reflects dependent coding, whereby the value of RWKESR2 only changes when a worker moves across unemployment, nonparticipation, and employment measurement problem described by Fujita and Moscarini (2017), and we offer evidence on the scope of the problem.